 Short study periods

 If your course is less than six months or you are required to make a number of occasional visits to the UK for short study periods and you are from a non-EEA country, you are advised to take out medical insurance as you will be liable for NHS charges for the treatment you receive in the UK except for in a medical emergency and this is limited.
-Some countries have a reciprocal agreement with the UK which may entitle you to some free healthcare on the NHS but you should seek advice from the health authorities in your home country about what treatment will be covered.
+Some countries have a reciprocal agreement with the UK which may entitle you to free healthcare on the NHS but you should seek advice from the health authorities in your home country about what treatment will be covered.
 EEA nationals should obtain a European Health Insurance Card (EHIC).

 Private Medical Insurance

 You cannot take out private healthcare insurance as an alternative to paying the health immigration surcharge as this is a mandatory fee included as part of your visa application.
-It is a personal decision whether you also have private healthcare insurance.
+It is a personal decision whether you also take out private healthcare insurance.
 You may wish to consider this to cover the following potential health-related costs:

 - Loss of fees if you are unable to complete your course